commial/experiments/windows-defender/ASR/README.md

 # Attack Surface Reduction

-[Attack Surface Reduction (ASR)](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction?view=o365-worldwide) is a Microsoft feature to "Reduce vulnerabilities (attack surfaces) in your applications with intelligent rules that help stop malware.".
+[Attack Surface Reduction (ASR)](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction?view=o365-worldwide) is a Microsoft feature to *Reduce vulnerabilities (attack surfaces) in your applications with intelligent rules that help stop malware*.

 This repository tries to describe what are the rules and what they are actually checking.
 This is likely not complete, and only limited to the author's comprehension of ASR.